 Honorable mention in this category: Peaceful Fights for Equal Rights is really wonderful, but I think is better in a small group setting because you really need to stop and discuss the examples in the illustrations – it doesn’t stand alone as well.

-If you’re looking for a complete lesson to use with any of these books and teach your students more about how to stand up for what’s right, I have this lesson on Action and Social Justice.
-It focuses on defining boycotts, protests, and contacting decision-makers, examples of kids who took action when they recognized injustices, and practicing what to say when you hear someone make a discriminatory or disrespectful comment (being an upstander).
+If you’re looking for a complete lesson to use with any of these books and teach your students more about how to stand up for what’s right, I have these lessons on Action and Social Justice.
+They focus on defining boycotts, protests, and contacting decision-makers, examples of kids who took action when they recognized injustices, and practicing what to say when you hear someone make a discriminatory or disrespectful comment (being an upstander).